bootladder/guitar-tab-music-combiner/README.md

 ![alt text](https://user-images.githubusercontent.com/28636252/59810835-133d8900-92d5-11e9-913b-a6e3963d9699.png)
 ![alt text](https://user-images.githubusercontent.com/28636252/59811185-bb078680-92d6-11e9-9557-5b6f75508596.png)

+# What does it do

+* You select an image and a region containing music and tabs
-It scans the tabs and the music, and pastes the numbers over the note heads.
+* It scans the tabs and the music, and pastes the numbers over the note heads.
+* It writes over the original image and you keep going
+* When finished, you download the image with all the changes.

 ## TODO ##

 -- Monophonic only, ie. no chords.
 1 note at a time.
 -- Half Notes and Whole Notes don't work
 -- Double Digit numbers in tabs don't work